Linear independence of coherent systems associated to discrete subgroups: Linear dependence of twisted left translates

 \subsection{Linear dependence of translates in $\mathbb{C} \Gamma$}

-The purpose of this section is to reduce the linear dependence of twisted translates in $\ell^2(\Gamma)$ even further to finitely supported sequences on $\Gamma$ (see \Cref{prop:l2zerodivisor}).
-We start by recalling the notion of a F\o lner sequence in an amenable group.
+The purpose of this section is to reduce the linear dependence of twisted translates in $\ell^2(\Gamma)$ even further to finitely supported sequences on $\Gamma$ (see \Cref{prop:l2zerodivisor}) under the assumption of amenability of the discrete group.
+This is the key step in the proofs of our main theorems and is an adaption of \cite[Theorem]{elek2003analytic} to the projective setting.